 This situation only changed with the coming of effective cannons, from the late 14th century.
 These were the first weapons to be truly effective against castles, as cannon balls could knock down castle walls.
 Because castles were stationary, guns could be trained at one spot, and relentlessly weaken it until it collapsed.

 Having a cannon train – a battery of cannons along with the horses and men to man and move them – was an expensive proposition.
 Only kings could afford them.
 This enabled them at last to reduce their nobility to obedience.
-The king was now able to have a monopoly of military power in his kingdom, and this was an important element in the formation of centralised States.
+The king was now able to have a monopoly of military power in his kingdom, and this was an important element in the formation of centralized States.

 The Mediterranean was the scene of major naval wars in the Middle Ages.
 In the period immediately after the fall of the western Roman empire the Vandals dominated the western Mediterranean.
-The Byzantine navy made a comeback when they reconquered North Africa; and then Arab pirates dominated the sea when they in turn occupied that region.
+The Byzantine navy made a comeback when they reconquered North Africa; and then the Arabs dominated the sea when they in turn occupied that region.
 After 1000, however, the Italian city-states of Genoa, Pisa, Amalfi (briefly) and Venice came to rule the seas between them, and fought several wars to win advantage.
 By the end of the Middle Ages Venice had emerged as the leading sea power.

 Battle between Venetian and Holy Roman fleets;

 In northern waters, the most famous warships of the medieval period were the Viking longships.
 Their heyday was brief, however, and all the naval battles in which Viking longships were actually recorded as taking part in (rather than transporting racing parties and invaders to coastal and riverine targets) were in a short period on the late 10th and early 11th centuries.